-The Ancient Greeks wondered about constructing lines and shapes in various ratios, using the tools of an unmarked compass and straightedge
+The Ancient Greeks wondered about constructing lines and shapes in various ratios, using the tools of an unmarked compass and straightedge.

 If someone draws an angle on some paper in front of you, and gives you an unmarked ruler, a basic compass, and a pen, it’s possible for you to draw the line that cuts that angle exactly in half.
 It’s a quick four steps, nicely illustrated like this, and the Greeks knew it two millennia ago.